codepool/codepool.github.io/_posts/2018-10-02-building-a-real-world-app-with-neo4j.markdown

 ### Creating Nodes and Relationships

-In graph world we represent the entities or the nouns like User, Story, Topic, Tag as **nodes** while the verbs like PUBLISHED, FOLLOWED, RESPONDED, CLAPPED, TAGGED_WITH etc represent **relationship** between the nodes for eg User **PUBLISHED** Story shows that a relationship PUBLISHED exists between nodes User and Story.
-In Neo4j both nodes and relationships can have properties of their own.
+In graph world we represent the nouns like User, Story, Topic, Tag as **nodes** while the verbs like PUBLISHED, FOLLOWED, RESPONDED, CLAPPED, TAGGED_WITH etc represent **relationship** between the nodes for eg User **PUBLISHED** Story shows that a relationship PUBLISHED exists between nodes User and Story.
+Both nodes and relationships can store properties of their own.
 Let's create User, Topic and Tag nodes for our application.

 {% highlight javascript linenos %}